Mustafa-Osama/Face_Tracker/README.md

 # Face Tracker

-Real time face detection model from scratch passing through collecting data, label it, augmentation and finally building a deep learnig model using state of art VGG-16.
+Real time face detection model from scratch passing through collecting data, label it, augmentation and finally building a deep learning model using state of art VGG-16.

 ## Defenition